David Quantick interview: ‘A good romcom is about sparring’

 “I’ve seen many that seem to suggest, in the way they’re made, that anyone can do this.
 I won’t name names,” he says, disappointingly, “but, you know, they’ve seen a Richard Curtis, and think they can do it, too.
 But you can’t.
 You can’t copy Richard Curtis, you can’t copy Nora Ephron, and with Book of Love, I didn’t even try.”

-David Quantick was born in 1961, and raised in Plymouth.
+David Quantick was born in 1961, and was raised in Plymouth.
 He wrote for the NME in his early 20s, but music journalism for him was only ever a stepping stone.

 “I was in Paris, on my 30th birthday, interviewing [early Nineties indie act] Thousand Yard Stare, and, no offence to them, but I wasn’t interested in what they were saying.
 I wanted to say my own stuff.”

-He’d recently been invited by Armando Iannucci to contribute to Iannucci’s Radio 4 show, On the Hour, and has been writing for him ever since, most recently on the TV series Avenue 5, which stars Hugh Laurie in space, andVeep, for which he won an Emmy in 2019.
+He’d recently been invited by Armando Iannucci to contribute to Iannucci’s Radio 4 show On the Hour, and has been writing for him ever since, most recently on the TV series Avenue 5, which stars Hugh Laurie in space, andVeep, for which he won an Emmy in 2019.

 Quantick always knew he was funny.
-He once admitted that, when finding himself in a room alongside Steve Coogan, Stewart Lee and Chris Morris, he considered himself “the most talented person there”.
+He once admitted that, on finding himself in a room alongside Steve Coogan, Stewart Lee and Chris Morris, he had considered himself “the most talented person there”.
 He soon realised otherwise, adding: “I was wrong.
 I always thought I was mostly composed of fat and gristle, but it seems I am in fact made entirely out of luck.”

 A certain humility has been in place ever since.
 When you’re lastingly successful, you no longer have to crow about it.
-“By the time you find yourself working in America, for decent money, and writing for someone like Julia Louis Dreyfus,” he says of his time on the mercurial Veep, “you can’t quite believe you’re in the same room as her.
+“By the time you find yourself working in America, for decent money, and writing for someone like Julia Louis-Dreyfus,” he says of his time on the mercurial Veep, “you can’t quite believe you’re in the same room as her.
 It’s just such a nice place to be.”

 That early bullishness was nevertheless necessary.
 “You’d be on £30 a day, you’d be fighting for scraps.
 But later, writing for Armando, and for TV, was far more pleasant, and collaborative.
 It was no longer about penis-waving.
 It was more like taking your packed lunch to school and sharing it out.
 ‘What you got?’
 ‘I’ve got a banana.’
 ‘Ooh.
 I’ve got a Yorkie…’”